LizMyers/LizMyers.github.io/tfjs01/README.md

 Alternatively, you could map the arrow keys to the walking direction on a Google Map or Real Estate tour.

-Last but not least, following a recipe, mechanical repair, or other "process" where your hands are dirty or occupied would make a good project to contoll with gestures.
+You could also use gestures to follow a process like cooking or mechanical repairs.
+Think about scenarios where your hands are dirty or occupied and you need to "turn a page" or move to the next stage of the process.